LLNL/shroud/docs/reference.rst

    XXX  override prototype of generated C function

 cxx_template
-   A dictionary of lists that define how each templated argument should be instantiated::
+   A list that define how each templated argument should be instantiated::

       decl: void Function7(ArgType arg)
       cxx_template:
-        ArgType:
-        - int
+      - instantiation: <int>
-        - double
+      - instantiation: <double>

 decl
    Function declaration.